-6.1 Availability
+6.1 Availability.

 - 6.1.1 Definition.
 Eligible Hard Outage Minutes are used to calculate Availability for E-LAN EVC.
 Availability is the total number of Eligible Hard Outage Minutes in a calendar month for a specific Customer connection, divided by the total number of minutes based on a 30-day calendar month.
 Availability includes the local access from the Customer premises to the Verizon E-LAN EVC Provider Edge and the Core Network.
-Availability excludes Customer provided Access and CPE not provided as part of the Ethernet Switched E-LAN Service. - 6.1.2 Standard.
+Availability excludes Customer provided Access and CPE not provided as part of the Ethernet Switched E-LAN Service.
+An EVPL EVC point-to-point connection has one Local Access circuit on each end and Availability Service Level Standard for an EVPL EVC provisioned with two different Local Access levels is determined by the Local Access level having the lowest Availability Service Level Standard - 6.1.2 Standard.
 See Service Level Standard tables above. - 6.1.3 Calculation.
 Availability is calculated after Customer opens a Priority 1 Trouble Ticket with Verizon and represents the percentage of time that the connection for E-LAN EVC is available within a given calendar month.
-Hard Outages for E-LAN EVC provisioned with Silver or Bronze Access are handled as Priority 2 tickets and Eligible for Availability.
+Hard Outages for E-LAN EVC provisioned with Off-Net Standard Access are handled as Priority 2 tickets and Eligible for Availability.

-Availability (%) = (1 - (Total Eligible Hard Outage Minutes per connection for E-LAN EVC per month / 43,200 minutes)) x 100
+Availability (%) = $(1 - (Total Eligible Hard Outage Minutes per connection for E-LAN EVC per month / <math>43,200 \text{ minutes})) \times 100$